-If no action is to be taken to avoid, remedy or mitigate a negative impact then please explain why.
+If no action is to be taken to avoid, remedy or mitigate a negative impact then please explain why

 It was not possible to get around the issue of online applications while the country was in full lockdown.
 Even as the lockdown restrictions were eased, the majority of the Welsh Government’s offices remained closed and there was a limit of 20% capacity in the buildings that were opened.
 As the number of people unable to apply online was considered to be low, mitigating measures were not implemented.
-Mitigating measures were implemented in terms of the requirement to be VAT registered which removed in phase 2 of the fund.
+Mitigating measures were implemented in terms of the requirement to be VAT registered which removed in further phases of the fund.

 How will the impact of the proposal be monitored and evaluated as it progresses and when it concludes?

 Both the DBW and Business Wales have systems to record and monitor performance information which will be critical in determining the effective delivery of the ERF.
 The data will be a key tool in terms of monitoring and evaluation, it has and will continue to inform management decisions in terms of deciding how future resources should be allocated.
 Regular reviews are undertaken to monitor uptake and administrative capability.
-The performance information helps inform these reviews.
+The performance information helps to inform these reviews.

 Key performance indicators include: Number of Jobs Safeguarded, number of Jobs Safeguarded for 12 months, number of Businesses Assisted and number of Business Survivals after 12 months.
 Other longer-term monitoring criteria could include: Count of business in Wales, GDP, and credit rating of businesses.
 In addition, the Welsh Government’s Knowledge and Analytical Services (KAS) are developing a dashboard to monitor the impact of economic interventions.